 So why dance?
 Because dancing makes people happy – more than that, dancing makes babies happy.
 In the 2010 study, the surveyed babies tended to smile even bigger when their dancing was more on the beat.

-In any case, at Baby’s age, the best way to encourage dancing really isn’t any more complicated than putting on one of your and his favorite songs and letting yourselves go.
+In any case, at Baby’s age, the best way to encourage dancing really isn’t any more complicated than putting on one of your and their favorite songs and letting yourselves go.

 - Robert Cutietta.
 “Turning Kids into Music.”
 PBS Parents.
 PBS.
 Retrieved May 25 2017. http://www.pbs.org/parents/experts/archive/2011/05/tuning-kids-into-music.html.